 CpML analysis:

-All OTC swaps (including spot notional deliveries) and OTC financial options defined within the CpML format are cash-settled instruments and therefore eligible under this clause.
+All OTC commodity swaps (including spot notional deliveries) and OTC financial commodity options defined within the CpML format are cash-settled instruments and therefore eligible under this clause.

-Options on OTC swaps (swaptions), unless they must or may be financially settled, exercise ‘physically’ into the underling OTC swap contract and so are not in themselves financially settled and are excluded from this clause but rather they result in a new swap contract which should be separately reported at exercise, and which would be captured by this clause.
+Options on OTC commodity swaps (swaptions), unless they must or may be financially settled, exercise ‘physically’ into the underling OTC swap contract and so are not financially settled and are excluded from this clause, but rather they result in a new swap contract which should be separately reported at exercise, and which would be captured by this clause.

-All OTC physical forwards (including spot physical deliveries), both with fixed and floating price are physically-settled instruments and therefore ineligible under this clause.
+All OTC physical commodity forwards (including spot physical deliveries), both with fixed and floating price, are physically-settled instruments and therefore ineligible under this clause.

-Options on OTC physical forwards exercise ‘physically’ into the underling OTC physical contract and so are not financially settled and are excluded from this clause, but rather they may be eligible under C6 requirements.
+Options on OTC physical commodity forwards exercise ‘physically’ into the underling OTC physical commodity contract and so are not financially settled and are excluded from this clause.

-All Exchange Traded Derivatives (ETDs) including futures contracts and ETD option contracts, but excluding spot contracts for physical delivery, are considered to be financial instruments even if they can result in physical delivery and are eligible under this clause.
+All Exchange Traded Derivatives (ETDs) on commodities including futures contracts and ETD option contracts, but excluding spot contracts for physical delivery, are considered to be financial instruments even if they can result in physical delivery and are eligible under this clause.

 CpML filter criteria:

-CpMLDocuments, except for ‘ETDTradeDetails’, that describe cleared transactions, with the following ‘TransactionType’ values are eligible under this clause:
+CPMLDocuments that contain a ‘TradeConfirmation’ section with the following ‘TransactionType’ values are eligible under this clause:

 “FXD_SWP”: Fixed/float swap